Orthogonal polynomials and diffusion operators: Introduction

 It is quite difficult in general to obtain a complete description of $P_t$ in terms of the operator $\LL$, which is in general the only datum that one has at hand from the description of $(X_t)$, for example as the solution of a stochastic differential equation.
 This operator $\LL$ is a second order differential operator with no zero order component, moreover semi-elliptic, of the form

-Although not easy to compute explicitly, the operator $P_t$, which describes the law of the random variable $X_t$, has a nice expression at least when $\LL$ is self-adjoint with respect to some measure $\mu$, and when the spectrum is discrete ($\mu$ is then said to be the reversible measure for $(X_t)$).
-When $\mu$ has a density $\rho$ which is $\cC^1$ with respect to the Lebesgue measure, and the coefficients $g^{ij}$ are also assumed to be at least $\cC^1$, then this latter case amounts to look for operators $\LL$ of the form \beq \LL (f) = \frac{1}{\rho}\sum_{ij} \partial_i (g^{ij} \rho \partial_j f).\eeq In this paper, we shall restrict our attention to operators which are elliptic in the interior of the support of $\mu$.
+Although not easy to compute explicitly, the operator $P_t$, which describes the law of the random variable $X_t$, has a nice expression at least when $\LL$ is self-adjoint with respect to some measure $\mu$ ($\mu$ is then said to be the reversible measure for $(X_t)$), and when the spectrum is discrete .
+When $\mu$ has a density $\rho$ which is $\cC^1$ with respect to the Lebesgue measure, and if the coefficients $g^{ij}$ are also assumed to be at least $\cC^1$, then this latter case amounts to look for operators $\LL$ of the form \beq \LL (f) = \frac{1}{\rho}\sum_{ij} \partial_i (g^{ij} \rho\, \partial_j f).\eeq In this paper, we shall restrict our attention to operators which are elliptic in the interior of the support of $\mu$.
 Such an operator described in~\eqref{sym.diffusion} will be called a symmetric diffusion operator.
+Notice however that the ellipticity assumption is never used in the paper and all our results remain true for any non-degenerate (co)metric $(g^{ij})$.
+Moreover, in dimension 2, where we give a complete classification, we see {\it a posteriori\/} that $\LL$ appears to be elliptic (without this {\it a priori\/} assumption) each time when $g^{ij}$ is unique up to scalar factor.

 In the case under study, the spectral decomposition leads to some more or less explicit representation.
 Namely, if there is an orthonormal basis $(e_n)$ of $\cL^2(\mu)$ composed of eigenvectors of $\LL$, then one has where